 Marketing to Doctors, Part 1: Defining the Challenge

 This is the first of a five-part series on marketing to doctors.
 In this post, we’ll look at the some of the reasons marketing to doctors is so hard.
-In future posts, we’ll examine segmentation and messaging, tactics you can use, how to measure and optimize your results, and understanding your audience.
+In future posts, we’ll examine segmentation and messaging, content marketing and development, distributing your message, and how to measure and optimize your results.

 Everyone wants to market to doctors.